tom-seddon/b2/README.md

 less annoying when you find yourself hearing it a lot.
 (You will still get the beep.)

+## Customize keyboard keys

+`Tools` > `Command Keys...` lets you select shortcut keys for many of the menu options and window buttons.

+By default, BBC keys take priority.
+If a key is both a shortcut key and a BBC key, its shortcut will be ignored.
+Tick `Edit` > `Prioritize command keys` to change this, so the emulator will process shortcut keys before processing BBC keys.

+(The results aren't always perfect.
+For example, suppose you assign Shift+F5 to a command, and then use that combination: when you press Shift, the emulated BBC will see the Shift press, even though the F5 will then be ignored when the emulator recognises the combination.)

 ## Customize keyboard layout

 Click `Tools` > `Keyboard layout...` to bring up the keyboard layout